kindofdev/hacker-news-aggregator/README.md

 My intention with current design has been to play with Haskell concurrency primitives and have fun.

 **Hacker News Bug** :  There's an issue with the API (see below for details).
-In these cases the program ignores the empty comment and continues.
+In these cases the program ignores the empty comment and continues. ( it increments by 1 the accumulator of comment, however the name of the commenter is ignored )

 <br />